 President Mugabe’s party loses majority in zimbabwe Parliament

-AP/HARARE, Zimbabwe: ZANU-PF, the party of President Robert Mugabe, lost its parliamentary majority, official results showed, bolstering opposition claims that hundreds of thousands of impoverished Zimbabweans voted for change in the (March 29, 2008)weekend elections.
+AP/HARARE, Zimbabwe.
+March 29, 2008: ZANU-PF, the party of President Robert Mugabe, lost its parliamentary majority, official results showed, bolstering opposition claims that hundreds of thousands of impoverished Zimbabweans voted for change in the (March 29, 2008) weekend elections.

 With official results still unreported in the separate presidential race, which was held alongside parliamentary balloting Saturday, Mugabe, who has served 28 interrupted years in power since independence from Britain, may be focused on runoff to try to extend his increasingly autocratic rule.
 An independent election observer said a governing party official had told her that ZANU-PF would use every weapon in Mugabe’s considerable arsenal to ensure a runoff victory.